 During the second quarter of 2012, we began writing a portion of our new insurance under an endorsement to our master policy (the "Gold Cert Endorsement").
-If a borrower makes payments for three years, our Gold Cert Endorsement limits our ability to rescind coverage except under certain circumstances, including where we prove the lender had knowledge of inaccurate information in the loan file.
+If a borrower makes payments for three years, our Gold Cert Endorsement limits our ability to rescind coverage except under certain circumstances, which circumstances include where we prove the lender had knowledge of inaccurate information in the loan file.
 In addition, our Gold Cert Endorsement limits our ability to rescind on loans for which the borrower makes payments on time for one year with his own funds, if we are provided with certain documents shortly after we insure the loan and we fail to discover that the loan was ineligible for our insurance.
 We believe the limitations on our rights to rescind coverage under the Gold Cert Endorsement will materially reduce rescissions on such loans.
-Currently, less than 4% of our insurance in force was written under our Gold Cert Endorsement.
-However, we estimate that approximately 52% of our new insurance written in the first quarter of 2013, was written under this endorsement.
+Currently, less than 8% of our insurance in force was written under our Gold Cert Endorsement.
+However, we estimate that approximately 59.3% of our new insurance written in the first six months of 2013, was written under this endorsement.
 The endorsement is filed as Exhibit 99.7 to our quarterly report on Form 10-Q for the quarter ended March 31, 2012 (filed with the SEC on May 10, 2012).
-We expect that eventually virtually all of our new insurance written will have rescission terms equivalent to those in this endorsement.
-Our level of new insurance written could also be affected by other items, including those noted in our Risk Factors.
+We are in the process of completing drafting a new master policy that will comply with various requirements regarding mortgage insurance policies the GSEs have communicated to the industry.
+These requirements contain limitations on rescission rights that differ from the limitations in our Gold Cert Endorsement; in certain cases, they impose requirements we must satisfy if we want to provide rescission relief after the borrower has made one year of timely payments, and in other cases, they provide rescission relief beyond what our Gold Cert Endorsement provides.
+This new policy could be effective for loans insured as early as 2014.